 - Miles for 110% of the amount of distance flown for premium economy

 - Airline miles for 100% of the number of miles flown for select economy fares

 Now, the airline has divided regions into different zones and awards its loyalty members according to the zone, distance flew and class.

 Are The Changes Positive Or Negative?

 According to the airline, frequent flyers will earn up to 80% more miles when they purchase a Cathay Pacific or Cathay Dragon tickets.
 Even though this sounds good, some remain skeptical.
 Yes, it is still possible to sell Cathay Pacific Asia Miles, and this is a practice that a lot of loyalty members have been resorting to.
 Why?
-Well, they’re uncertain if their airline miles can give them the same amount of value if they redeem them for an award seat.
+Well, they’re uncertain if their miles can give them the same amount of value if they redeem airline miles for an award seat.

 To put it simply on some zones like it is possible for loyalty members to earn up to 80% more airline miles than before, however, this won’t be across the board.
 There will be those who will not earn as much because their zone and class give them a lower percentage of earning airline miles.
 Again, this is one of the reasons why loyalty members are keen to sell Cathay Pacific Asia Miles.

 What are your plans?
 Do you like the changes that have taken place, or will you sell Cathay Pacific Asia Miles?